Southmoor Energy Centre

 Proposed Energy from Waste facility capable of producing 26MW of electricity.

 Southmoor Energy Centre will be built at the former Kellingley Colliery in Beal, North Yorkshire.
 The site lies about 1.5 miles east of Knottingley on the A645 and has excellent transport links to road, rail and canal.

 Planning Permission Status

 Planning permission was granted subject to conditions on 23 February 2015.
 All documents relating to the existing planning permission can be found here.

-The Southmoor Energy Centre would use approximately 280,000 tonnes of feedstock per annum comprising non-hazardous residual waste left after recycling from a range of sources across the region, including industrial, commercial and household waste to produce low carbon energy.
-This will be used to generate enough electricity to power 73,000 homes.
+The Southmoor Energy Centre is consented to use approximately 280,000 tonnes of feedstock per annum comprising non-hazardous residual waste left after recycling from a range of sources across the region, including industrial, commercial and household waste to produce low carbon energy.
+This will be used to generate enough electricity to power 63,000 homes.

 Southmoor Energy Centre presents a number of benefits both for the local area and the wider environment.
 If built, the £200 million project could create around 38 full time jobs.
 The new facility will export 26MW low carbon electricity and has the potential to provide a stable supply of low-cost heat to nearby businesses.

 As well as access to junction 34 of the M62, via the A645 and A19, the Kellingley site benefits from an existing rail siding and a further rail connection agreement.
 The additional connection point will be utilised for the new rail freight handling facility capable of supplying the Energy Centre with in the order of 170,000 tonnes of waste per year.
 The proposed Energy Centre could benefit from the existing wharf on the banks of the Aire and Calder Navigation.